alexei379/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Data Set Summary & Exploration

 ### 1. Basic summary of the data set
+We'll be using [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) for this project.
+Data set comes in a form of pickled files.
+The pickled data dictionaries of interest:
+'features' is a 4D array containing raw pixel data of the traffic sign images, (num examples, width, height, channels).
+'labels' is a 1D array containing the label/class id of the traffic sign.
+The file signnames.csv contains id -> name mappings for each id.

 I used Python to calculate summary statistics of the traffic signs data set: